JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 The authors also showed that learning did not improve through sessions (readers might refer to Extended Figure 4 in {% cite Sadtler2014 %} for further information).

 The perspective and consideration that Sadtler et.al took to ensure alternative explanations for the observed distinction of learnability do not hold are informative.
 I enjoyed its rigorosity, especially when they considered perturbed maps which might be initialy difficult to learn and carefully implement the controls (demonstrate that they have controled).
 To not diverge from the main focus of this blog, I'll not cover those dicussions.
 The way that the authors listed clearly alternative explanations and how they tackled each is a very inviting, powerful, and efficient way of writing.

+From the methods the authors used, they only estimated a linear manifold.
+According to {cite}, linear manfolds should require more dimensions than a nonlinear manifold which could explain similar amount of variance.

 ## Conclusions
 The neural manifold reflects the inherent connectivity which constrains (in a short term) the potentially learnable patterns.
 Consequently, the neural connectivity network structure dictates possible neural patterns and corresponding behavior repertoire the animals are capable of performing.